turingschool-examples/homework/module-2-homework.markdown

    <strong>Newest song:</strong> <%= most_recent_song.title %>
  </p>
  ```
   * Watch [this video on authentication](https://vimeo.com/134451454) in preparation for tomorrow's class.
-Be ready to code along and ask questions.
+Prepare questions for class tomorrow and be ready for a code-along in the morning.

 For your own good:
   * Implement a `flash[:notice]` in MyJams when you successfully create a song.